-According to a statement filed on October 3, 2018, before a judge in Srinagar, the state accused Sultan of being in touch with a militant group and promoting it on social media.
-Motta and Sultan’s family disputed this claim and said that Sultan was being targeted for his work as a journalist.
+In a statement filed on October 3, 2018, before a judge in Srinagar, the state accused Sultan of staying in contact with a militant group and promoting it on social media.
+Sultan’s editor and family disputed this claim and said that he was being targeted for his work as a journalist.

-According to a judgment given by the local court when rejecting his bail on November 13, 2018, which CPJ reviewed, Sultan was accused of aiding as well as being a member of Hizbul Mujahideen, which has been banned.
+According to a court judgment on November 13, 2018, authorities also accused Sultan of aiding and being a member of the banned group Hizbul Mujahideen.

 The hearings in the anti-terror case were repeatedly delayed, according to the journalist’s brother Omer Sultan, his editor Motta, and news reports.
 On August 28, 2020, in response to CPJ’s advertisement in The Washington Post demanding Sultan’s release, the Jammu and Kashmir police posted on Twitter that the journalist was not being held for his work but for “hatching a criminal conspiracy, harbouring and supporting terrorists who martyred a police constable.”